 Protein purification, the process by which a specific protein is isolated from a biological sample, is a common workflow across numerous life science industries and applications.
-This is done through a process of purifying and capturing the target protein.

 Protein purification refers to the process by which a specific protein is isolated from a biological sample.
 When isolating proteins from tissue samples, this can include the extraction of the sample as well as the breaking down of cell membranes to release the proteins contained within.
 The target proteins will then need to be separated from the complex biological sample and extracted.